ENCODE-DCC/encoded/README.rst

 To run tests with postgresql::

+    THIS IS NOW THE DEFAULT
+    to run with sqllite use:
+    $ bin/test --engine-url sqlite:///

     first install postgres (on a mac with homebrew for example)

+    If you wish a clean db wipe for DEVELOPMENT
+    $ dropdb encoded
+    ...
     $ createdb encoded
     $ pg_ctl -D postgres -l pg.log start
     $ bin/test --engine-url postgresql:///encoded